-Rising tensions in the Red Sea and the escalating risks at the Strait of Hormuz are placing immense pressure on global supply chains.
-For Vietnam, these fluctuations directly threaten import-export activities.
-Businesses must clearly understand the following impacts to develop timely response strategies.
+Rising tensions in the Red Sea and the escalating risks at the Strait of Hormuz are placing unprecedented pressure on global supply chains.
+For Vietnam, these fluctuations directly threaten import-export stability.
+Businesses must understand the following critical impacts to implement timely response strategies.

 -

-Container Freight Rates: Rates for the Vietnam–Europe route have surged from $2,000 to over $5,000 per container.
+Container Freight Rates: Routes from Vietnam to Europe have surged from $2,000 to over $5,000 per container.

 Insurance: Marine insurance premiums for transit through sensitive zones have increased by 25–50%.

-Furthermore, if tensions spill over into the Strait of Hormuz, spiking oil prices will drive Bunker Adjustment Factors (BAF) out of control.
-Consequently, total logistics expenses could be inflated by an additional 15–25%.
+Furthermore, as tensions spill over into the Strait of Hormuz (the gateway for 20% of global oil), spiking crude prices are driving Bunker Adjustment Factors (BAF) upward, potentially bloating total logistics expenses by another 15–25%.

 -